bdeckard92/dupUT/01-Class-Content/12-SQL/01-Activities/03-SQL-JOIN/README.md

     * show ALL authors, even if we don't know the book

-* To initiate the MySQL command line, type: `mysql -u root -p` in your command line and then your MySQL password.
+* To check our work, initiate the MySQL Shell.
 Be sure your MySQL Server is running!

-* To set up the database, type into the MySQL command line: `source schema.sql`

-* To seed the database, type into the MySQL command line: `source seeds.sql`
+* To needed, rebuild and seed the database.

-* To check if everything was done correctly, type into the MySQL command line: `source join.sql`
+* To check if everything was done correctly, execute the `join.sql` file in the MySQL command line.

 * To exit the MySQL command line, type `quit;` or `exit;`

 ## Hint(s)

-* Think of when you would use `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN` queries.
+* Think of when you would use the `LEFT JOIN`, `RIGHT JOIN`, and `INNER JOIN` queries.